Enriqueta Martí: 29 carrer Ponent

 Martí's flat contained many miscellaneous curios: an ancient book with parchment covers, a book of notes where she had written recipes and potions in elegant calligraphy, a package of letters and notes written in coded language, and a list with names of families and important figures in Barcelona.
 The list was very controversial since the public believed that it was a list of Enriqueta's rich clients and that, because of their wealth, they would not pay for their crimes of paedophilia or of buying human remains to treat their health.
 Police tried to stop the list from leaking, but rumours abounded that it was a client list of doctors, politicians, businessmen and bankers.
 With events of the Tragic Week in their minds, and fearing riots, authorities calmed the public with newspaper articles explaining that the list contained the names of people that Martí had begged from, and that they had been swindled by the lies and requests of the murderer.

-Martí was imprisoned in the Reina Amàlia jail to await trial.
+Martí was imprisoned in the Reina Amàlia jail [es] in Barcelona to await trial.
 She tried to commit suicide by slashing her wrists with a wooden knife.
 Public indignation exploded because the people wanted her to face trial and execution by the garrote.
 Prison authorities made it known in the press that measures had been taken to ensure that Martí would not be able to kill herself.

 Martí was never tried for her crimes.
-She was killed by lynching at the hands of her prison mates on one of the prison patios on 12 May 1913, a year and three months after her arrest.
+She was killed by lynching at the hands of her fellow prison inmates on one of the prison patios on 12 May 1913, a year and three months after her arrest.
 Some believe the inmates were paid by Marti's wealthy clients so the details of her crimes were not revealed in a public trial.
 However, her death certificate gave uterine cancer as her cause of death.
 The untimely death robbed authorities of the opportunity to completely expose all of her secrets.
 She was buried secretly in a common grave in the Cementerio del Sudoeste, situated on the mountain of Montjuïc in Barcelona.